linux-wpan/linux-wpan.github.io/wpan-tools.md

 ---

-The configuration interface for the ieee802154 subsystem is exposed over the nl802154 netlink inteface.
+The configuration interface for the ieee802154 subsystem is exposed over the nl802154 netlink interface.
 It allows to configure various phy and MAC layer parameters and properties.
-For a covienient usage we offer a set of small command line utilities that allow these configurations, wpan-tools.
+For a convenient usage we offer a set of small command line utilities that allow these configurations, wpan-tools.

 The tools are written in plain C and only minimal dependencies are needed